pauliejes/SandboxDocs/docs/Developer Guide/editors/ScriptEditor.md

+# Script Editor

 ![](http://i.imgur.com/Q7vXG9s.png)

 The Script Editor it the only GUI interface that lets you directly write code.
 This code is injected into the VWF as either a new method or event for the selected object.
-See [Scripting Guide](Scripting Guide).
+See [Scripting Guide](../../Scripting/scripting/ScriptingIntro).

 This editor has 3 tabs - methods, events, and properties.